-In-Person/Remote Activity Uses Student Packet, pp. 27-33
+In-Person/Remote Activity Uses Student Packet, p.
+28

 This section addresses the challenging grammar structure associated with talking about length comparisons, or the difference between two lengths.
 Being asked to compare lengths (and other measurements or amounts) is common in word problems and these grammar structures are often challenging for English learners and native speakers alike.